sadanand-singh/Blog/content/post/moveToHugo.md

 # Shortcodes

 Given I am using a [bootstrap] based theme, I like having a lot of its features available to me when I am writing in Markdown.
-The powerful template based [shortcodes in Hugo](https://gohugo.io/extras/shortcodes/) provide a great way to write custom html code inside markdown.
+The powerful template based [shortcodes in Hugo](https://gohugo.io/extras/shortcodes/) provide a great way to write custom HTML code inside markdown.
 I feel Hugo shortcodes are so powerful, you could develop your own grammar of markup language in it! :yum:

 Some of my shortcodes are basically based on [bootstrap] classes like panel, label, emphasis, highlighted text, and block quotes.
 I also liked the figure command provided by restructured text in Nikola.
 Luckily, same features are available in Hugo using a default shortcode called `figure`.
 Hugo also provides several other useful default shortcodes like `youtube`, `ref/relref` for referencing other posts etc.

 [bootstrap]: http://getbootstrap.com

-I have also some additional shortcodes for codeblocks and math.
+I have also some additional shortcodes for code-blocks and math.
 I will be detailing about them in a bit more detail in the next section.
 All of my shortcodes are available with the theme in the same [github repo](https://github.com/sadanand-singh/sadanand-singh.github.io).

 # Other Caveats and Fixes

 While converting to Hugo was almost fun, there were some caveats.
-The issues I faced were mainly with home page, site search, and ipython notebook posts.
+The issues I faced were mainly with home page, site search, and `ipython` notebook posts.

 ## Home Page with Content and Post Lists

 Getting home page to work was very simple.
 Hugo documents page provides a very clear details about order in which various templates are looked.
 For home page, you will need to provide a template for `index.html`.
-Then Inside the `content` folder, you can put metadata and content for the home page in a file named `_index.md`.
+Then Inside the `content` folder, you can put the _metadata_ and the _content_ for the home page in a file named `_index.md`.

 I also added following template code in the index.html file to get list of posts with certain tags:

-{{< code-block code="html" >}}
+{{< code-block code="markup" >}}
 {{ $.Scratch.Add "mlposts" slice }}
 {{ $tags := (slice "Machine Learning" "EDA" "Kaggle" "ML" "Deep Learning" "DL" "Data Science") }}
 {{ range .Site.RegularPages }}